Navigating Veteran Employees: A Guide for New Leaders

 Addressing insubordination professionally, using private discussions before escalating.

-Engage and Motivate
+E: Engage and Motivate

 Many long-term employees resist new roles or responsibilities due to comfort in their existing ones.
 To encourage engagement: